New Year’s resolutions. How do you feel about them?

 The mere mention of the concept causes some to respond with a game of semantics: “I’m not making New Year’s resolutions this year; I’m simply setting goals.”

-Others are convinced it’s an important tradition to keep, so they make small or vague resolutions that are easy to attain or impossible to gauge as a means of feeling good about themselves.
-For instance, if you say, “I resolve to become a better person this year”, how will you know if you have reached the goal?
-It’s highly unlikely that someone will put you on the spot and say, “So, umm, are you a better person yet?”
+Some people make small or vague resolutions to feel good about themselves.
+They're either easy to attain or impossible to gauge.
+“I resolve to become a better person this year” sounds like a good goal, but it’s highly unlikely that someone will put you on the spot and say, “So, umm, are you a better person yet?”

 The word resolve (or resolution) actually derives from a Latin word meaning “to break a problem or decision down into its smallest, constituent parts, so you can make a good decision”.
 When we re-solve, we revisit a past conviction — we remember the truth and seek to put it into action.